Success Stories

 Project & Impact

-Wassim’s mechanical expertise is deeply rooted in artificial intelligence.
-During Stars of Science, he developed a device to deliver food from the hospital kitchen to the patient’s bedside.
-Wassim’s Hospital Patient Food Delivery Robot increases hospital efficiency by freeing up medical staff’s time and ensuring that patients are served meals quickly and safely.
+Wassim's mechanical expertise is firmly grounded in artificial intelligence.
+During Stars of Science, he developed a device that delivers food from the hospital kitchen directly to patients' bedsides.
+Wassim's Hospital Patient Food Delivery Robot enhances hospital efficiency by freeing up medical staff's time and ensuring patients receive their meals quickly and safely.